riapacheco/ri-reader-app/README.md

-**RiReader** is a neural net powered real-world helper app, designed for fans of physical books that want to (1) record key ideas with minimal effort, (2) intuitively understand the content they're reading in a way that helps them fine-tune their own thinking framework; and (3) enables a confident understanding of what makes a good read "good", through a weighted scoring system that reflects their evolving preferences over time.
+**RiReader** is a neural net powered real-world helper app, designed for fans of physical books that want to (1) record key ideas with minimal effort, (2) intuitively understand the content they're reading in a way that helps them fine-tune their own thinking framework; and (3) enables a confident understanding of what makes a good read "good" through a weighted scoring system that reflects their evolving preferences over time.

 ### Value Propositions